jbukoski/thaiMangroveLULCC/README.md

-## Ch.
-2 - Synthesizing diverse data sources to quantify net historical carbon emissions from mangrove loss
+## Net loss statistics underestimate carbon emissions associated with mangrove land use and land cover change

 #### Code and analyses for net carbon impacts of mangrove cover change in Thailand